-The purpose of this guide is to help youiting process has been aimed to teach you how to write a good essay.
+The purpose of this guide is to help you understand how to write a good essay.
 So far, you have learned how to write a kickass introduction, a good thesis statement and informative body paragraphs.
 However, for most students, the trick comes at transitioning between paragraphs and between sentences.

-This article will explain the correct way of transitioning in your essay to give it an organic feel.
+This section will explain the correct way of transitioning in your essay to give it an organic feel.

 In any essay, there are a number of transitions that you have to make.
 The first transition is the one between sentences.
 How do you move between sentences in a way that the reader will feel the link?
 The other transition is between the introductory paragraph and the first body paragraph.
 So you have written the thesis statement, how do you move between this statement and the first body paragraph?
 The final transition is between the body paragraphs.
 How do you start a new main point after completing the description of the first?
 When learning how to write a good essay, it is important to understand how to do these transitions.

 To explain these transitions, I will use the following paragraph: